 - the systematic production of structured descriptive metadata that has been scientifically validated

 - the production of high-quality images that provide all the required guarantees in terms of lighting, colour and sharpness.

-The digitisation policy of the Royal Library of Belgium also takes copyright into account.
+KBR’s digitisation policy also takes copyright into account.

 The digitisation of an institution’s heritage should be seen against the backdrop of an exponential increase in the number of complementary websites and digital portals.
-One has to therefore observe international regulations in these domains to ensure the mutual exchangeability of the digitised corpora that are produced.
+Therefore one has to observe international regulations in these domains to ensure the mutual exchangeability of the digitised corpora that are produced.

 Priorities: 5 selection criteria

 - works from Belgian authors, published in Belgium

 - works related to the history of the districts that overlap with the territory of modern-day Belgium

 2. Within this, priority is given to vulnerable collections, more specifically to those which can no longer be viewed in the traditional way in the reading room because they are in an advanced state of deterioration or because they are fragile.